Completion rates of pupils in upper secondary education

 The research institution NIFU STEP published completion analyses, with data from Statistics Norway, among others.

-Norwegian Directorate for Education and Training publishes annual completion statistics for upper secondary education in Skoleporten, which is delivered by Statistics Norway.
+Norwegian Directorate for Education and Training publishes annual completion statistics for upper secondary education, which is delivered by Statistics Norway.

-The statistics include all pupils registered in upper secondary education under the education act.
-Register of populations highest attained education comprises all persons 16 years and above living in Norway as at 1 October.
+The statistical product includes all pupils registered in upper secondary education under the education act.
+The register of populations highest attained education comprises all persons 16 years and above living in Norway as at 1 October.
 Participants that follow reform-94 are not included.

 Within upper secondary education, the counties own administrative data system VIGO is the main source.
 Data is also obtained from the National Results Database for upper secondary examinations (NVB) administered by the Admissions Board at the University of Oslo.
 Other source of data is the Health Personnel Register (HPR).

 For representing tables on houshold income, low income threshold and number of economically active people in households, data is collected from the statistical product Income and wealth statistics for households.

 Information on completed education which forms the basis for the production of completion statistics has the administrative system of the counties for upper secondary VIGO as the source of data.
 The main purpose of VIGO is the management of the enrolment of pupils in upper secondary education in the different countries.
 The database also contains data on all pupils registered in county upper secondary schools.
 Data from private upper secondary schools are also reported through VIGO.